-The bus takes an average of 8 hours and 33 minutes to cover the 410 kilometers from Paris to Geneva.
-However, the fastest bus only takes 7 hours and 5 minutes.
+The bus takes an average of 8 hours and 40 minutes to cover the 410 kilometers from Paris to Geneva.
+However, the fastest bus only takes 7 hours.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-"Because many passengers travel from Paris to Geneva at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+"Tuesday is usually the day of the week when buses are busiest.
+If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Friday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Friday ticket is the way to go."